Small towns in France worth staying in for 3–5 nights

 What actually makes a French town worth staying in

-Some towns in France are pleasant for a few hours and then quietly run out of purpose.
+Some towns in France are nice for a few hours and then quietly run out of purpose.
 You walk the centre, have lunch, maybe sit down for a coffee, and by mid-afternoon it feels like you’ve done what there is to do.
 Staying longer would mostly mean repeating yourself.

 Towns that are easier to stay in behave differently, and you usually notice it quite quickly.